Table of Contents

 - Click the "Clear Data" button and wait to complete the operation.
 Finally, restart your browser and observe whether or not Twitch buffering is solved.

 The quickest approach to finding a solution for Twitch's lagging is probably using a different browser.
 You probably owe it to your browser if your Twitch stops running for unknown reasons or even starts.
 Updating it is also a remedy to the issue.
-Still, if you're too lazy to do so, you probably need to transfer to another browser, such as Firefox, and Opera are the best things for you.
+Still, if you're too lazy to do so, you probably need to transfer to another browser, such as Firefox, or Opera are the best things for you.